breuner/elbencho/contrib/storage_sweep/README.md

 3. The storage sweep tools are meant to be applied to reasonably fast storage.
 As such, **Gbps** and **GB/s** are used.
 No smaller units are planned.
+4. On headless servers with a Minimal OS install, running gnuplot on such servers are inappropriate - it has extensive package dependencies and such dependencies usually are irrelevant to the operations of headless servers.
+Nevertheless, a gnuplot command file is always generated per sweep.
+The file can be retrieved to a local workstation.
+Tools such as ansible makes automating such task simple.
+Please type `graph_sweep.sh -h` for more details.

 The following shows the two sweep plots of using bps and Bps.
 They were generated on [a Zettar